 4. Keeps Things Clear

-If you have ever experienced complicated and confusing communication, you understand why straightforward, understandable team communication is so important.
-Oftentimes, organizational communication is intended to keep everyone on the same page, but it needs to be clear in order to do so.
+If you have ever experienced complicated and confusing communication, you understand the importance of straightforward, understandable communication.
+Frequently, organizational communication is intended to keep everyone on the same page, but it needs to be clear in order to do so.
 Make sure the purpose of your communication is easily understood whether you are communicating in person or digitally.
 Your team shouldn’t have to guess your desired outcome or the intended recipient.

 5. Shows Respect

 In order for team communication to be effective, it must be respectful.
 Showing respect in communication can be as simple as respecting your team’s time and keeping communication productive and streamlined.
 Constructive criticism also needs to be given and received respectfully.
 Sometimes, team members are wrong, but maintaining respectful communication can be the difference between a quick correction and a complete derailment.